4 Exercises You Should Do Every Day

 Why?
 Because that’s how you’ll get the results you want, from improving strength and mobility to building better balance to staying independent longer.

-Below, Phelps shares the four most important exercises to add to your daily routine.
-You can do them at the gym.
-(Wish you had a gym membership?
-Check your eligibility for free access to gyms and fitness classes through SilverSneakers here.
-Already a member?
-Find a location here.)
+Below, Phelps shares the four most important daily exercises to add to your routine.
+You can do them at home or at the gym.

 As always, safety is key.
+Get your doctor’s OK before beginning any new exercise program.
 If you have balance problems or injuries, talk to your doctor first about safe exercise.

 Exercise #1: Sit-to-Stand

 “Standing up from a chair or other surface without using your hands is a good exercise for older adults to perform to maintain good health, fitness, and mobility,” Phelps says.
-After all, being able to sit down and stand up from a couch, chair, or toilet is often the determining factor in whether someone can live independently or needs full-time care.
+Afterall, being able to sit down and stand up from a couch, chair, or toilet is often the determining factor in whether someone can continue to live independently.

 Make it harder: Once you’re able to perform two to three sets of 10 reps with good form, try lowering your body to a shorter chair or piece of furniture.
 Eventually, work up to removing the chair altogether to perform full bodyweight squats.
 With each rep, lower your body as far as you can comfortably go while keeping your chest up and heels on the floor.
 Click here to learn why squats are the single most important exercise we do—and the best way to do them for your body.